Agastya909/Data-Structures-Algo/README.md

               1.2 Add node at n position
               1.3 Delete node
               1.4 Delete node from n position
-              1.5 Reverse the list iteratively and recusively 1.5 Print the list in both ways.
+              1.5 Reverse the list iteratively and recursively 1.5 Print the list in both ways.
+              > DJKJL
  ### BST
        * Print Inorder, Preorder and Postorder traversal
        * Print Maximum and minimum element of the tree